Fleetwood Mac Documentary

 Now, the console has been restored to its original working condition using 70% of its original parts.
 The owners believe the console could bring up to 3-million-dollars.

-Beatles memorabilia sells for big numbers.
+Other Beatles items have also sold for big numbers.
 In 2005, John Lennon’s handwritten lyrics to “All You Need Is Love” sold for 1.25-million-dollars, and in 2015, Ringo Starr’s personal copy of The White Album sold for $790,000

 The Beatles…A Hard Day’s Night 60th Anniversary Vinyl